Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 FlatList needs to know how many rows you have to work with.
 Only a subset of the data will be displayed in the list.
 FlatList keeps track of the starting and ending indexs that are currently displayed.

-Why renderItems?
+Why renderItem?

 This function returns takes an object with the data and returns a React Native Component that displays as the list cell.
 FlatList will ask us for the cells it needs, we supply the cell from the data and index.

-The Object passed to renderItems includes three keys:
+The Object passed to renderItem includes three keys:

 - item : The data item for this row
 - index : the index of this row in data